From Sonic Retro

 (Redirected from Organic battery)

 Roboticization, or robotization, is the process established in Western Sonic the Hedgehog lore of turning living organisms into robots.
 The idea stems from the first Sonic the Hedgehog game, in which animals are turned into Badniks by Dr. Robotnik.
 Sonic and friends are then meant to subsequently free the animals by destroying said Badniks.
+While never an official term in the games, it was commonly used in the Archie Comics, Saturday-morning series and Sonic Underground.
+The games have vastly different takes on roboticization than other adaptations.

-In the Japanese manual of Sonic the Hedgehog, it is explained that Dr. Eggman (Robotnik) has imprisioned Sonic's friends in robot shells in order to track down the Chaos Emeralds.
-In the West, however, Robotnik is loosely established as capturing animals in order to make robots, either destroy Sonic and mechanise the planet Mobius, or as the game's manual suggests, just because he's evil.
+In the Japanese manual of Sonic the Hedgehog, it is explained that Dr. Eggman (Robotnik) has imprisoned Sonic's friends in robot shells in order to track down the Chaos Emeralds.
+In the West, however, Robotnik is loosely established as capturing animals in order to make robots, either to destroy Sonic and mechanise the planet Mobius, or as the game's manual suggests, just because he's evil.

 In most of the video games, the process of creating robots from animals is not named, however in the US television series produced by DiC (and the comic book series by Archie Comics) the process was known as "roboticization".
 Here, rather than just trapping animals in shells, the roboticization process causes flesh to turn into metal, essentially turning living beings into robots, robbed of their own free will and forced to serve Dr. Robotnik.